How To Create Multilingual Emails

 If you’ve ever used Google Translate to read another language, you know that the final product is never perfect.
 While this is fine for casual reading, employee emails containing important health and safety information need to be translated perfectly.

 How you translate your emails will also affect how long they take to create.
-Compared to Google Translate, building multiple versions of the same document in different languages can be very time consuming.
+Compared to Google Translate, building multiple versions of the same document in different languages can be very time-consuming.

 When deciding on a multilingual email solution, you should consider how employee emails are created and sent in your organization: